The Real Minuet Breeders

 17. Does the breeder DNA health check their breeding cats?
 Health checking breeding cats is essential for identifying quality parent cats for future kittens of the Minuet (Napoleon) breed.
 A cat with health problems should not be bred; therefore, ask how a breeder knows that their cats are genetically sound.
 If they say they DNA health check their cats, ask which company does the testing and request to see the results.
 If a breeder who says they DNA health test their cats but refuses to show you the test results, be hesitant in dealing with them.

 18. What does the breeder feed their cats?
 Good nutrition is essential to raising healthy parent cats and kittens.
-Ask a breeder why they chose that food brand and check it out yourself, to see if it is something you would approve giving your own cat.
+Ask a breeder why they chose that food brand and check it out yourself, to see if it is something you would approve giving to your own cat.

 19. How often are the breeder cats seen by a vet?
 A cat should be seen at least once a year for a checkup and vaccinations.
 A breeding female should be seen more often by a vet to ensure her continued health, including x-